 In PhD2 project, additive manufacturing (AM) is used as a means for high-performance metallic parts in the section of a gas turbine (possibly extended to the internal combustion engine) and fuel cell.
-The research focuses are i) Characterization of as-built and post processed components; ii) Environment impact which are relevant to the application condition of the metallic alloys, such as hydrogen embrittlement and oxidation/corrosion behaviour, iii) Surface engineering to improve material properties in hydrogen applications related to gas turbine and fuel cell usage; to establish efficient approaches for improving material properties in the conditions concerned; to build confidence to use additive manufacturing for high performance components that would benefit significantly from the design freedom of AM.
-Successful implementation of project results developed in the project will be useful for electricity generation, aviation and shipping/heavy road and rail.
+The research focuses are i) Characterization of as-built and post processed components; ii) Environment impact which are relevant to the application condition of the metallic alloys, such as hydrogen embrittlement and oxidation/corrosion behaviour, iii) Surface engineering to improve material properties in hydrogen application.
+The goal is to gain improved understanding of material behaviour in hydrogen applications related to gas turbine and fuel cell usage; to establish efficient approaches for improving material properties in the conditions concerned; to build confidence to use additive manufacturing for high performance components that would benefit significantly from the design freedom of AM.
+Successful implementation of project results is expected to bring the TRL-level in these cases from TRL4 towards TRL6 for specific parts.
+The results developed in the project will be useful for electricity generation, aviation and shipping/heavy road and rail.